freddyheppell/spot-the-difference/README.md

 </p>

 The Taste Trader then also checks over the other user's top tracks to see if it contains a track from that artist, which it will then recommend to the user specifically instead of simply the best scoring artist.
-This can be shown in the obvious case of a user comparing themselves to themselves.

 <p align="center">